iwasz/cpp-can-isotp/README.md

 - [x] Get rid of dynamic allocation, because there is one.
 - [ ] Get rid of non English comments.
 - [ ] Finish this TODO
+- [ ] Calls like this : ```indication (*theirAddress, {}, Result::N_UNEXP_PDU);``` are potentially inefficient if IsoMessageT internally allocates on the stack (etl::vector for example).
+Possible solution would be to pass by pointer and pass nullptr in such cases, but that would be inconvenient for the end user.